Character References in the ACT

 - Do not write a reference longer than a single page, unless completely necessary

-- Do not offer an opinion on whether the charge was justified or not
+- Do not include legal opinions such as an opinion on whether the charge was justified or not

 - Do not tell the court how they should penalise the offender

 - Do not include details of previous crimes committed unless necessary

 - Do not use aggressive or disrespectful language in the reference.